ixanza/tranquility/README.md

 [Cloaks of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/6369) provides cloaks to various NPCs.
 For the purpose of balance and not to be overpowered with Requiem, the regular cloaks cannot be enchanted and the pre-enchanted cloaks have been toned down a level or two.

 [Heavy Armory](https://www.nexusmods.com/skyrimspecialedition/mods/6308) adds around 100 new weapons into the game that is evenly distributed to all the enemies and NPCs.

+[Dawnguard Arsenal](https://www.nexusmods.com/skyrimspecialedition/mods/25094) expands the Dawnguard weaponry with new weapons such as swords, maces to help you destroy those vampires and undead

 ## How to start up Serenity